Platforms designed for athletes are built on the wrong assumption.

 That's what WEVOLV fills.

-I assumed athletes were hesitant.
-The data showed they were strategic.
+Athletes were hesitant The data showed they were strategic.
+Missing infrastructure, not motivation, was the problem.

 A digital profile of a man named Mark Sterling, who is a verified Premier basketball skill development trainer, with information on mutual connections, reach, reviews, and peer reviews around his photo.

-Maya looks up the trainer on WEVOLV.
 She sees peer reviews from athletes in similar situations.
-Mutual connections with visible depth not just that a connection exists, but how close it actually is.
+Mutual connections with visible depth.
+Not just that a connection exists, but how close it actually is.
 His track record.
 She sets her own access terms before any contact happens.

 Two young women sitting on a bench in a dimly lit space, one with her eyes closed and head bowed, the other looking away, both with braided hair, dark clothing, and sneakers, in a contemplative posture.